-- 1. Reviews (other than the first review and case management hearings), where appropriate, to be conducted by video link or Skype, telephone or email.
+- 1. Reviews (other than the first review and case-management hearings), where appropriate, to be conducted by video link or Skype, telephone or email.
 Court hearings for further reviews should be reserved for exceptional circumstances.
-Parties, upon agreement and with the approval of the judge, may proceed to pre-trial case management through agreed Order for Directions.
-[CJ192] - 2.
+Parties, upon agreement and with the approval of the judge, may proceed to pre-trial case management through an agreed Order for Directions.
+[CJ198] - 2.
 Consideration to be regularly given to the disposal of generic, straightforward Queen's Bench interlocutory applications through online determination with a right of an oral hearing on request by either party.
-[CJ193] - 3.
-The right to challenge jurors in civil proceedings save for cause to be removed.
-[CJ194] - 4.
+[CJ199] - 3.
+The right to challenge jurors in civil proceedings, save for cause to be removed.
+[CJ200] - 4.
 Jury trials in defamation cases to be retained but the powers of the judge to be expanded to include a discretion to order trial without a jury in matters of complexity.
-[CJ195] - 5.
-The 2011 Pre-Action Protocol in Defamation to be amended: - (a) to make clear that cost sanctions may be employed against those who refuse to consider participation in alternative dispute resolution (ADR) without adequate explanation or reason; and - (b) to indicate that the Northern Ireland Law Society and the Bar Council have information on the pool of appropriately qualified mediators for defamation cases.
-[CJ196] - 6.
-Consideration to be given at the outset of a trial for the jury to determine simple matters which may permit the flow of the trial thereafter to be more focussed, less time consuming and, therefore, cheaper.
-[CJ197] - 7.
+[CJ201] - 5.
+The 2011 Pre-Action Protocol in Defamation to be amended: - to make it clear that cost sanctions may be employed against those who refuse to consider participation in alternative dispute resolution without adequate explanation or reason; and - to indicate that the Northern Ireland Law Society and the Bar Council have information on the pool of appropriately qualified mediators for defamation cases.
+[CJ202] - 6.
+Consideration to be given at the outset of a trial for the jury to determine simple matters that may permit the flow of the trial thereafter to be more focused, less time-consuming and, therefore, cheaper.
+[CJ203] - 7.
 A more flexible approach to court rules, perhaps particularly with regard to such formal matters as pleadings, when personal litigants are involved.
-[C]198]
+[CJ204]